Thorburn Road, Wigan, Lancashire, WN5 9LW

 What date will my child be starting school?

-Children will start Reception on Tuesday 7th September 2021.
-Times to be confirmed.
+Children will start Reception on

 Can my child visit the Reception class before September?